bachya/ecowitt2mqtt/README.md

 * `boolean`: `0` represents `OFF` (i.e., the battery is in normal condition) and `1` represents `ON` (i.e., the battery is low).
-* `numeric`: the raw numeric value is interpreted as the amount of voltage remaining in the battery.
+* `numeric`: the raw numeric value is interpreted as the number of volts remaining in the battery.
+* `percentage`: the raw numeric value is interpreted as the percentage of voltage remaining the battery.

 ### Battery Overrides